 A student may be assigned a suspension if the student conduct endangers persons or property, is seriously disruptive to the educational process and/or violates the universal respect agreements and/or school norms/school discipline policies.
-The suspension may be served out of school with access to remote learning only or out of school with access to in class zoom recordings.

-Out of school suspensions for in-person learning can occur for the following infractions.
+Out of school suspensions can occur for the following infractions.

-- o Harassment or bullying of a student or teacher - o Severe & continuous classroom disruption that endangers in person learning, and/or disrupts online learning. - o Verbal and/or physical altercations in school or community violence (i.e physical altercations on the bus, traveling to and from school).
+- o Harassment or bullying of a student or teacher - Severe & continuous classroom disruption that endangers in person learning, and/or disrupts online learning. - Verbal and/or physical altercations in school or community violence (i.e physical altercations on the bus, traveling to and from school).